borason/performer/doc/manual/UserManual.md

 The project is split into two blocks, a global block of data and a block of data for each of the 8 tracks.
 Each track contains a block of settings and 16 sequences.
 Each sequence in turn contains a block of settings and its 64 steps.

-The 16 sequences of the 8 tracks are collectively handled as patterns.

-> Note: Calibration data is stored in the flash memory of the microcontroller and can be backed up and restored from the SD card.
+> Note: Calibration data is stored in the flash memory of the micro controller and can be backed up and restored from the SD card.
 This allows for changing the SD card or run the sequencer without an SD card at all and still have it properly calibrated.

 <!-- Track -->